0xNirvana/Writeups/agentSudo/agentsudo.md

 # Agent Sudo

 In my opinion the [Agent Sudo](https://tryhackme.com/room/agentsudoctf) room on TryHackMe is one of the best rooms for beginners.
-It focuses on various things related to enumeration, steganography as well as privilege escalation.
+It focuses on various things related to enumeration, steganography as well as reverse image searching.
 There were some things that even I encountered for the first time.

 So, let's begin!